Bijman/srb2dl/README.md

             srb2dl --removeurl

-     8. Download resource by addon ID:
+     8. Download resource by addon ID and download it to "$HOME/Downloads" path:

-            srb2dl --id 3457
+            srb2dl --id 3457 "$HOME/Downloads"

-     9. Choose version of resource by addon ID and download it:
+     9. Choose version of resource by addon ID and download it to "$HOME/Downloads" path:

-            srb2dl --history 3457
+            srb2dl --history 3457 "$HOME/Downloads"

   NOTES:
      1. Previewing resources is available by setting "export SRB2DLPREVIEW=1" and optionally variable BROWSER (for example "export BROWSER=firefox") in shell configuration file.
 Default previewer is w3m, if installed.